xarunoba/ccoco/.github/CONTRIBUTING.md

 ## Contact

-If you have any questions or need further assistance, feel free to contact us at `clai@xaru.win`.
+If you have any questions or need further assistance, feel free to contact us at `ccoco@xaru.win`.

 We appreciate your contributions!